ratnalavinay/Personalized-cancer-daagnosis/README.md

 #### Takeaway from the above visualizations:
-We are operating on multi class classification problem and the data is imbalanced.
+We are operating on multi class classification problem and the data is imbalanced.<br/>
-The Train,Test and Cross Validation data have similar distribution of the class label Y.
+The Train,Test and Cross Validation data have similar distribution of the class label Y.<br/>